josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 *Completed Q1 2021*

 We will redefine the user learning journeys and refresh the introductory documentation.
-We will clearly state the benefits of Angular, how to explore its capabilities and provide guidance so developers can become proficient with the framework in as little time as possible.
+We will clearly state the benefits of Angular, how to explore the associated capabilities and provide guidance so developers can become proficient with the framework in as little time as possible.

 ### Expand component harnesses best practices